What Is High Res Audio? Is It A Hoax?!

 The Listening Test – Can You Really Hear The Difference?

 Most people aren’t trained to hear the difference between an uncompressed WAV file and regular MP3.
-If you have above-average hearing (and/or know what to listen for), you will probably notice a slight lack of detail on a lo-res MP3.
+If you have an above-average hearing (and/or know what to listen for), you will probably notice a slight lack of detail on a lo-res MP3.

 In this study, published in the Journal of Audio Engineering Society, 2 sample groups were given a listening test.
 The first group didn’t have any training before taking the test.
 The second group received training on how to listen for an increase or decrease in sound quality.

 What Were The Results?

 After the tests were completed, they found that 1 in 2 untrained listeners (only 50%) can hear the difference between WAV and MP3 files.

 Listeners that were trained before taking the test, still only got it right about 62% of the time.